Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 The same color space, but with more bits of precision.
 This can be helpful to reduce banding typically seen by 8-bit sRGB.

 Unlike its 8-bit counterpart, GPUs do not have automatic linear/nonlinear conversions, and values are always stored/manipulated "linearly."
-(Floating-point itself being a nonlinear representation is largely an implementation detail.)
+This is fine for floating-point numbers because they are implicitly nonlinear, and also give more precision to the small numbers that represent dark colors.

-You may notice that between sRGB, Rec.
+If you look at our codebase, you may notice that between sRGB, Rec.
 709, and Rec.
 601, OBS only performs YCbCr conversions, but does not convert primaries or transfer functions.
 We treat Rec.
 709 and Rec.
 601 as if they are sRGB for various reasons.
+One being that we don't want to exacerbate banding, and another being that most media players that we have tested also aliased other SDR color spaces as sRGB.

 ## "Extended Dynamic Range" (EDR) (HDR, 16 bits per channel, floating-point, [0, 125] range used)

 This is similar to our 16-bit sRGB space, but values above 1.0 are valid, and represent colors that are "whiter" than diffuse white, e.g. the Sun, specular highlights.
 The EDR term comes from Apple as far we know.

+The reason why we cannot use EDR for 16-bit sRGB despite having a bit-identical representation from [0, 1] is that we need to know whether we are SDR vs. HDR to apply tonemapping in the appropriate situations.

 ## "Canonical Compositing Color Space" (CCCS) (HDR, 16 bits per channel, floating-point, [0, 125] range used)